Unlabeled Data Improves Fine-Grained Image Zero-shot Classification with Multimodal LLMs: Experiments

 \paragraph{Baselines.} We compare our method with both optimization-free and optimization-based approaches.
-For optimization-free methods, we consider: (1) \textbf{Vanilla zero-shot}, where the MLLM is directly prompted without additional context; (2) \textbf{Zero-shot with descriptions}, using image descriptions generated from an initial human-crafted prompt; (3) \textbf{Zero-shot with majority vote}, where we prompt the MLLM to generate multiple responses with high temperature and take the most frequent prediction as the final answer; (4) \textbf{Few-shot with random labels}, where the MLLM is shown $m$ images with randomly assigned labels and then asked to classify the $(m+1)^\text{th}$ image; (5) \textbf{Multiple images display}, where the MLLM is shown $m$ images with the prompt "\textit{The first $m$ images show distinct types of \{specie\}.}" before predicting the $(m+1)^\text{th}$ image; (6) \textbf{K-means clustering}, where we cluster image features extracted by a pretrained image encoder, and then within each cluster, use the most frequent zero-shot prediction as the final label for all images in that cluster.
+For optimization-free methods, we consider: (1) \textbf{Vanilla zero-shot}, where the MLLM is directly prompted without additional context; (2) \textbf{Zero-shot with descriptions}, using image descriptions generated from an initial human-crafted prompt; (3) \textbf{Zero-shot with majority vote}, where we prompt the MLLM to generate multiple responses with high temperature and take the most frequent prediction as the final answer; (4) \textbf{Few-shot with random labels}, where the MLLM is shown $m$ images with randomly assigned labels and then asked to classify the $(m+1)^\text{th}$ image; (5) \textbf{Few-shot with MLLM labels}, where the MLLM is shown $m$ images with its own predicted labels and then asked to classify the $(m+1)^\text{th}$ image; (6) \textbf{Multiple images display}, where the MLLM is directly shown $m$ unlabeled images before predicting the $(m+1)^\text{th}$ image, as proposed by \citet{jiang2024many}; (7) \textbf{K-means clustering}, where we cluster image features extracted by a pretrained image encoder, and then within each cluster, use the most frequent zero-shot prediction as the final label for all images in that cluster.